Dnipro: Attractions

-Dnipro has a variety of theatres (plus an Opera) and museums, including the Dmytro Yavornytsky National Historical Museum.
-There are also several parks, restaurants and beaches.
+Dnipro has a variety of theatres (Dnipro Academic Drama and Comedy Theatre, Taras Shevchenko Dnipro Academic Ukrainian Music and Drama Theatre and Dnipro Opera and Ballet Theatre), a circus (Dnipro State Circus) and several museums (Dmytro Yavornytsky National Historical Museum, Diorama "Battle of the Dnieper" and Dnipro Art Museum).
+There are also several restaurants, beaches and parks (Taras Shevchenko Park and Sevastopol Park).

 The major streets of the city were renamed in honour of Marxist heroes during the Soviet era.
 Following the 2015 law on decommunization these have been renamed.

 The central thoroughfare is known as Akademik Yavornytskyi Prospekt, a wide and long boulevard that stretches east to west through the centre of the city.
 It was founded in the 18th century and parts of its buildings are the actual decoration of the city.
 In the heart of the city is Soborna Square, which includes the Transfiguration Cathedral founded by order of Catherine the Great in 1787.
-On the square, there are some remarkable buildings: the Museum of History, Diorama "Battle of the Dnieper (World War II)."
+On the square, there are some remarkable buildings: the Museum of History, Diorama "Battle of the Dnieper" (World War II).

+The Ukrposhta for the city was once housed at the Central Post Office, a 20th-century building.
+Rising magnificently above the Dnieper, the building's tower has become one of the most identifiable features in the city.

 Further from the city centre and next to the Dnieper River (spelled "Dnipro" in Ukrainian) is the large Taras Shevchenko Park (which is on the right bank of the river) and Monastyrskyi Island.
 In the 9th century, Byzantine monks based a monastery here.

+The Governor's House is a 19th-century building which formerly housed the Governor of Yekaterinoslav.
+Since 2020, it became the home of the Museum of Dnipro City History.

-A few areas retain their historical character: all of Central Avenue, some street-blocks on the main hill (the Nagorna part) between Pushkin Prospekt and Embankment, and sections near Globa (formerly known as Chkalov park until it was renamed) and Shevchenko parks have been untouched for 150 years.
+A few areas retain their historical character: all of Central Avenue, some street-blocks on the main hill (the Nagorna part) between Lesya Ukrainka Avenue and Embankment, and sections near Globa (formerly known as Chkalov park until it was renamed) and Shevchenko parks have been untouched for 150 years.

 The river keeps the climate mild.
 It is visible from many points in Dnipro.
 From any of the three hills in the city, one can see a view of the river, islands, parks, outskirts, river banks and other hills.

 There was no need to build skyscrapers in the city in Soviet times.
 The major industries preferred to locate their offices close to their factories and away from the centre of town.
 Most new office buildings are built in the same architectural style as the old buildings.
 A number, however, display more modern aesthetics, and some blend the two styles.